Online Estimation and Community Detection of Network Point Processes for Event Streams: Introduction

 \section{Introduction}

 Network models are widely used to capture the structure in large complex data.
 One common goal of many statistical network models is \textit{community detection} \citep{zhao2012consistency, amini2013pseudo}, which aims to uncover latent clusters of nodes in a network based on observed relationships between these nodes \citep{fortunato2016community}.
-However, many of these models assume that the edges, describing the relationship between these nodes, are simple, i.e., with interactions between nodes described by binary edges or weighted edges with counts.
+However, many of these models assume that the edges, describing the relationship between these nodes, are simple, i.e., with interactions between nodes described by binary edges or weighted edges of counts.
 In reality, for many real networks, activities between nodes occur as streams of interaction events which may evolve over time and exhibit non-stationary patterns.
-For example, social network data is commonly aggregated into binary edges describing whether there is a connection between two actors, when in reality the true underlying interaction could have consisted of multiple messages or other interactions over a period of time.
+For example, social network data is commonly aggregated into binary edges describing whether there is a connection between two actors, when in reality the true underlying data could have consisted of multiple messages or other interactions over a period of time.
 The binary edge might be constructed by considering if the number of such interactions is above an arbitrary cut-off.
 Aggregating these event streams and ignoring the time component to these interactions leads to an obvious loss of information.
 Models which take advantage of the temporal dynamics of event streams therefore hold the potential to reveal richer latent structures behind these dynamic interactions \citep{matias_semiparametric_2018}.
-To see this, we simulate several networks of event streams and compare the community detection method proposed in this paper with existing methods which fail to take account of the temporal component of these interactions.
-Here, for illustration purpose, we perform spectral clustering using the count matrix of total observed interactions and also by binning these interactions and constructing more flexible estimators \citep{pensky2019spectral}.
-Both of these methods require aggregation of the data and as shown in Figure~\ref{fig:agg}, are less able to recover community structure present than the model we consider in this paper, which utilises the exact event times.